MinnPost/migrate-drupal-to-wordpress/results.md

     - We have user member level and member level capabilities (and with the Salesforce plugin, they sync as they should). :white_check_mark:
     - We need to figure out how to map the Drupal roles to WordPress capabilities - which ones we can map directly vs which ones we have to create, and how we can create them (probably with a plugin)
     - Custom fields for authors and users
-- Category / tag information
+- Category / tag information :white_check_mark:
     - Categories have several custom fields, and a custom display at their url
 - Custom fields on core content
     - Deck :white_check_mark: